Scroll To Top

 The Context of the RFM Programme

-Participants are given space and time for reflection, study and worship in which they can appropriate and communicate the values of the Gospel.
-In doing this they experience the challenge of intercultural living and engage meaningfully with issues of race, diversity, gender, authority, ecology, and other global concerns related to ministry in Church and society.
-The process of personal integration is enhanced by:
+Participants awere given space and time for reflection, study and worship in which they could appropriate and communicate the values of the Gospel.
+In doing this they experienced the challenge of intercultural living so as to engage meaningfully with issues of race, diversity, gender, authority, ecology, and other global concerns related to ministry in Church and society.
+The process of personal integration was enhanced by:

 • Facilitated group reflection and dialogue